aws-samples/amazon-redshift-streaming-workshop/README.md

 pip install -r requirements.txt
 ```

 Bootstrap CDK.
+This will set-up the resources required by CDK to deploy into this AWS account.
 (This step is only required if you have not used CDK before in this account and region)

 ```shell
 cdk bootstrap